axibase/atsd/api/data/series/interpolate.md

 | `PREVIOUS`  | Sets the value equal to the previous value. |
 | `AUTO`  | Applies the interpolation function specified in the metric [interpolate](../../meta/metric/list.md#fields) field.
 Default: `LINEAR`.  |

-> Detailed values with timestamps that are equal interpolated timestamps are returned `as is`, without changes.
+> Detailed values with timestamps that are equal interpolated timestamps are returned without changes.
 > The `LINEAR` function returns an interpolated value only if the preceding and the next value is present.
 > The `PREVIOUS` function requires a preceding value to be present.
 The last detailed value is used to calculate one last interpolated value.